-Supplies Needed by Installer for Conversion: 3 oz. tube of High Temperature RTV sealant.
-(500°F / 260°C: Similar to Dow Corning 736)
+Supplies needed by installer for conversion: 3 oz. tube of high temperature RTV sealant.
+(500°F / 260°C: similar to Dow Corning 736)

-Note: Failure to use recommended sealant could result in unit performance loss.
+Important: Failure to use recommended sealant could result in unit performance loss.

-If a unit is to be converted to a Horizontal discharge, the following conversion must be performed:
+If a unit is to be converted to a horizontal discharge, the following conversion must be performed:

-- 1. Remove RETURN and SUPPLY duct covers. - Locate supply cover.
+- 1. Remove RETURN and SUPPLY duct covers. - 2.
+Locate supply cover.
 Apply 1⁄4 in.
 (6mm.) continuous bead of 500°F RTV sealant to the flange as shown.

 Figure 27.
-Supply duct cover
+Duct cover

-- 3. Position duct cover as shown, rotate 90 degrees to allow entrance into supply opening. - 4.
-Slide duct covers into duct openings until inward edge of duct cover engages with the 2 retaining clips on the duct flanges.
+- Position duct cover as shown, rotate 90 degrees to allow entrance into supply opening. - Slide duct covers into duct openings until inward edge of duct cover engages with the 2 retaining clips on the duct flanges.
 Secure the outward edge of each duct cover with 2 screws. - Slide RETURN DUCT COVER (insulation side up) into supply opening until inward edge of duct cover engages with the 2 retaining clips on the duct flange.
-Secure outward edge of the duct cover with two screws.
+Secure outward edge of the duct cover with two screws. - After completing installation of the duct covers for horizontal discharge, proceed to TCO1 instructions.